Welcome back to the Advent Of Radare!

 and focus on deeper analysis.
 Whether you’re working on firmware reverse

-engineering or debugging, r2svd
+engineering or debugging, r2svd is a tool worth

 mastering.